aiven/devportal/docs/products/clickhouse/howto/integrate-pg.rst

 .. tip::

-    If you use the self-hosted PostgreSQL service, an external PostgreSQL endpoint should be configured in **Integration Endpoints**.
+    If you use the self-hosted PostgreSQL service, an external PostgreSQL endpoint should be configured in **Integration endpoints**.

 Variables
 -------------